psganesh/TestNotes/AWS_Notes.md

   - IAM allows you to manage users and their level of access to the AWS console.
   - Critical Terms
     - Users - End users (think people)
-    - Groups - A collection of users under one set of permissions (ex: Marketting / Admin)
+    - Groups - A collection of users under one set of permissions (ex: Marketing Group / Sys Admin Group)
-    - Role - can assign to AWS resources (e.g. Assign Role to EC2 to access S3)
+    - Role - can assign to AWS resources (not for people) (e.g. Assign Role to EC2 to access S3)
+    - Policy - A document that defines one (or more) permissions.
+This can be attached to User/Group/Role.
+Possible for user/group/role to share the same policy.
+  - LAB